LucianPopaLP/ECUScan/README.md

 #### Dataset Content ####

 The dataset is structured as described below.
 We provide the raw CAN voltage samples measured with the PicoScope with a sample interval of 2 nanoseconds (sample rate was set to 500 MS/s).
-The dataset was collected after vehicle startup (cold engine) and is available as CAN voltages collected for 10 cars (175,378 sampled bits) with ECU allocation.
+CAN voltages are collected for 10 cars (175,378 sampled bits) with ECU allocation.
 Data is allocated to specific ECUs based on the analysis in our work.
 Note that this distribution is to the best we could ascertain based on our analysis, we do not claim this separation to be absolute.

 <b> Folder structure </b>